|Click Here For A Winding Road

 I post a short article every two weeks during the weekend, except on holidays.
 My articles are Italian or Anglo-Italian recipes I personally develop at home, journals of my travels around England, Italy and other parts of Europe, family stories, Italian traditions and opinions on what is going on in our wonderful world.

 I am an Italian teacher; poet; short story writer and painter.
-I live in Chobham and teach Italian language and literature in an international school in Woking.
+I live in Chobham and teach as a tutor in the Surrey area.
+I also contribute as an Editor at Large to The Blue Nib magazine and as a reviewer for London Grip, Write Out Loud, South and The Temz review.
 I read my work at Poetry events around the country.
 At the moment I am attending the Woking Stanza group and Woking Writers Circle as well as being a member of the Poetry Society and of Second Light Network for women poets.

 My inspiration, both in writing and in painting, comes from where I live, what I do and the people I meet.
 It can be a view of English landscape, flowers on a wall, working in my back garden, or an encounter.
 I am also very much inspired by travels, exhibitions and memories.
 I think most of my work is a revisited memory of what I saw and experienced in the recent or distant past.

 You can browse in the links and find out more about me and my work by reading my blog, my pamphlet, and looking at my paintings and family photos.

 I have published work in Shipwrights (an online Swedish Review), Purple Patch, First Edition magazine, Northern Life, audio Flax Anthologies: Vanishing Act (Flax 020), Flash Mob (Flax 026), Cake, South, London Grip, Poetry News, Lighthouse, The Blue Nib, Freefall magazine, The Temz review and the Beautiful Dragons anthologies, Heavenly Bodies and My Dear Watson.